 SI no Name of the related party and nature of relationship Nature of contracts/ arrangements/ transactions Duration of contracts/ arrangements/ transactions Salient features of contracts/ arrangements/ transactions including the value if any Dates of board approval if any Amount received/ (paid) as advances, if any (Rs.
 In lakhs) Transaction amount in Rs.
-Lakhs Rental Income For the financial 130.40 Beta Wind of Expenses The conf year 2018-19.
-The contract may ract may 03-May-18 Nil 49.04 Management and consultancy service fee be extended for further period as mutually agreed by the parties.
-Management service fees paid 993.11 1 Farm Private Limited Windmill operation and maintenance services For a peroid of one year.
+Lakhs Rental Income For the financial 130.40 Reta Wind Reimbursement of Expenses year 2018-19.
+The contract may Sharing of resources 49.04 1 200 (000) 11120(1) Management service fees paid 03-May-18 Nil 993.11 1 Farm Private Limited Windmill operation and maintenance services For a peroid of one year.
 The contract may be extended for further periods as mutually agreed by the parties.
 Operation ad Maintenance services to wind mills at various locations across Andhra pradesh, Tamilnadu, Gujarat and karnataka.
 24-Jan-19 35.89 102.01